stgnet/poof/README.md

 Programmatic Orthogonal Object-oriented Framework

-POOF is a Programmtic, Object Oriented, and Orthogonal approach to conventional Web development.
+POOF is a Programmatic, Object Oriented, and Orthogonal approach to conventional Web development.

 The purpose of this framework is to hide all aspects of HTML, AJAX, and CSS inside high level generic objects, providing for rapid development and easy modifications without the conventional multi-file MVC approach.